Domingo Rojo

 RECIPE SUGGESTIONS

-COOKING THESE BEANS
+COOKING THESE BEANS - THE RANCHO GORDO METHOD

 Check beans for debris, and rinse thoroughly.
 In a large pot, sauté aromatic vegetables (onions, garlic, celery, carrot, etc.) in olive oil.
 Add beans and enough water to cover by about 2 inches/5cm.
 Bring to a full boil for 10 to 15 minutes.
 Reduce heat to a gentle simmer, using a lid to help regulate the heat, and gently cook until done, 1 to 3 hours.
 Salt when beans start to soften.
 A pre-soak of 2 to 6 hours will lessen the cooking time.

-Similar to: Red Kidney
+Similar to: Red, Kidney

 Latin name: Phaseolus vulgaris